2017-on going/ choreographies of memorizing / built on Bookshelf Research

 Avery Gordon, 2008:xvi-xvii

-2018 / 7 January/ Haunted Bookshelves/ Read-in at Finissage House of Wisdom: Collectively (Re)shaping the Archive / Public Session at Framer Framed / Collective Çukurcuma / Casco Art Institute: Working for the Commons.
+2018 / 7 January/ Haunted Bookshelves/ Read-in at Finissage House of Wisdom: Collectively (Re)shaping the Archive / session at Framer Framed / Collective Çukurcuma / Casco Art Institute: Working for the Commons.

-2017 / 9 October/ Haunted Bookshelves/ Read-in at School for Improper Education (Sekolah Sidik) / Public session at KUNCI Cultural Studies Center, Yogyakarta
+2017 / 9 October/ Haunted Bookshelves/ Read-in at School of Improper Education (Sekolah Salah Didik) / session at KUNCI Cultural Studies Center, Yogyakarta